Gokyo Lakes, Cho La Pass, and Three Passes Trek: Experience the Journey Beyond Everest Base Camp

 The trail becomes moderately challenging as we go up to Namche Bazaar where we need to acclimatize.

 Then, it continues to Cho La and becomes more challenging as you approach Gokyo at an altitude of 5,357 m/17,570 ft.
+For those attempting the Three Passes Trek, including Renjo La Pass, the difficulty increases further, making it a true test of endurance in the Khumbu region.

 2. For international hikers, the landscapes are like no other.

-We trek through suspension bridges over rivers and get to see the beautiful rhododendron forests and the beautiful Dudh Kosi River.
+We trek through suspension bridges over rivers and get to see the beautiful rhododendron forests and the stunning Dudh Kosi River.
 Once we reach Namche Bazaar, we get our first sight of Mount Everest, along with the other mountains (Lhotse, Ama Dablam and Taboche Peak).

 3. Gokyo Lakes